cogcompneuro/docs/docs/2025/Proceedings/Submission guidelines.md

 You are an eligible Reciprocal Reviewer if you have received a PhD.
 The manuscript will not be considered for a Contributed Talk if the Reciprocal Reviewer fails to fulfill their reviewing responsibilities with due diligence, and the CCN-P paper is desk rejected.
-Reviewers will be asked during review how certain they are of their judgement, and their level of expertise in the particular subfield of this paper.
+Reviewers will be asked during review how certain they are of their judgment, and their level of expertise in the particular subfield of this paper.

 Papers undergo rigorous peer review and will have a rebuttal period during which authors